 Before I give you what I believe are the 12 most impactful interview questions, however, it's important to note that when you interview people for buyer persona research, no one is exactly the same.

-And I’m not just talking about people’s age, professional, or income.
-I’m talking about how they research and how they make a decision.
+And I'm not just talking about their personal background—their age, educational background, profession, marital status or income.
+I'm talking about how they research and how they make a decision.
 What problems are they experiencing and what are their goals?